What is Nummular Eczema

 • Bathe daily with a gentle irritant-free cleanser

-• Moisturize with an irritant-free emollient at least twice daily.
+• Moisturize with an irritant-free eczema cream at least twice daily.

 • Use products in your laundry that avoid scent and color.